Cuba-Junky

 I'm a woman traveling alone.
 Is Cuba a safe place to travel for me?

 Yes!
-No problem ... but don't fall in love :) And don't go down dark streets at night, the same streets you wouldn't go in in your own hometown, and just be carefull while hitch hiking.
+No problem ... but don't fall in love :) And don't go down dark streets at night, the same streets you wouldn't go in in your own hometown, and just be careful while hitch hiking.
 Hitch hiking should be considered as a last resort.

 Personally, yes I am female too, in the bigger cities like Havana I take a taxi when I go out at night.
-Ask the taxi driver to wait untill you close the door of your home behind you ... they will :)
+Ask the taxi driver to wait until you close the door of your home behind you ... they will :)

 Smaller towns like Trinidad or Vinales are safe at night time for female travelers, you can just walk home.